spd010273/event_manager/docs/usage.md

 ```

 When functions are executed prior to inserting into the event queue, within the same transaction that is causing the event.

+# Synchronous / Asynchronous mode

+Event and Action pairs can execute either synchronously or asynchronously.
+Synchronous execution means the parameters for the action are enumerated and the action is performed within the same transaction that triggered the event.
+Asynchronous mode issues a NOTIFY to the queue processors when a new queue item is present, and the processing happens outside of the originating transaction.

+Some notes about the various modes:

+* Remote API calls cannot be made in synchronous mode
+* event_table_work_item.execute_asynchronously overrides the global setting (the global setting defines the default for this value)
+* Asynchronous mode requires the event_manager process to be started:
+  * Start two copies of the process, one with the -W flag (for work queue processing) and another with the -E flag (for event queue processing)